The moduli space of Fano manifolds with K\"ahler-Ricci solitons: K ahler--Ricci soliton and K-stability

 \begin{rem} In general, a reductive algebraic group $K^c$ does not uniquely determine its maximal compact subgroup $K$, but only up to conjugate.
 When $K^c$ is an algebraic torus, which is isomorphic to $(\mathbb{C}^*)^k$, its maximal compact subgroup $(U (1))^k$ is uniquely determined.
-This fact allows us to get away from a formulation relying on structures over the field $\mathbb{R}$ in the next subsection, which may be preferred by algebraic geometers as we can formulate things over any field. \end{rem}
+This fact allows us to get away from a formulation relying on structures over the field $\mathbb{R}$ as we see in the next subsection and to formulate things over even a field of positive characteristic, which should be preferred by algebraic geometers. \end{rem}

-The biholomorphic automorphism group of a Fano manifold $X$ admitting a K\"ahler-Ricci soliton $(g, \xi')$ is not necessarily reductive.
+The total biholomorphism group of a Fano manifold $X$ admitting a K\"ahler--Ricci soliton $(g, \xi')$ is not necessarily reductive.
 Instead, we have the following.